How are tumor markers used?

 Tumor markers may be used for a variety of purposes.
 However, they are not typically used alone.
 Depending on the type of cancer, they may be used in conjunction with a tissue biopsy or a bone marrow or blood smear examination, for example, and/or with other tumor markers.
 They are not definitive but provide additional information that can be used to help:

 - Screen.
 Because most tumor markers are not sensitive or specific enough, these tests are not well suited for screening the general population; however, a few may be used to screen people who are at high risk because they have a strong family history or specific risk factors for a particular cancer.

 - Diagnose.
-In a person who has symptoms, tumor markers may be used to help identify the source of the cancer, such as CA-125 for ovarian cancer, and to help differentiate it from other conditions.
-Remember that tumor markers cannot diagnose cancer by themselves but aid in this process.
+In a person who has symptoms, tumor markers may be used to help detect the presence of cancer and help differentiate it from other conditions with similar symptoms.

 - Stage.
-If a person does have cancer, tumor marker elevations can be used to help determine how far the cancer has spread into other tissues and organs.
+If a person does have cancer, tumor marker elevations can be used to help determine whether the cancer has spread (metastasized) to other tissues and organs and to what extent.

-- Determine Prognosis.
-Some tumor markers can be used to help doctors determine how aggressive a cancer is likely to be.
+- Determine prognosis.
+Some tumor markers can be used to help determine how aggressive a cancer is likely to be.

-- Determine Recurrence.
-Currently, one of the most important uses for tumor markers is to monitor for cancer recurrence.
+- Monitor success of treatment and detect recurrence.
+Tumor markers can be used to monitor the effectiveness of treatment, especially in advanced cancers.
+If the marker level drops, the treatment is working; if it stays elevated, adjustments are needed.
+(The information must be used with care, however, since other conditions can sometimes cause tumor markers to rise or fall.)
+One of the most important uses for tumor markers, along with guiding treatment, is to monitor for cancer recurrence.
 If a tumor marker is elevated before treatment, low after treatment, and then begins to rise over time, then it is likely that the cancer is returning.
 (If it remains elevated after surgery, then chances are that not all of the cancer was removed.)